Uvalde victim's sister pleads for tougher gun laws in Texas

 Arredondo has said he didn’t consider himself in charge and assumed someone else had taken control.
 He has declined repeated requests for comment from The Associated Press.

-Uvalde’s mayor pushed back against casting blame on Arredondo, saying the Department of Public Safety has repeatedly put out false information and glossed over the role of its own officers.
+Uvalde’s mayor pushed back against casting blame on Arredondo, saying the Department of Public Safety has repeatedly released false information and glossed over the role of its own officers.

 Stengle reported from Dallas.
-Associated Press writer John Seewer in Toledo, Ohio, contributed to this report.
+Associated Press photographer Eric Gay in Austin and writer John Seewer in Toledo, Ohio, contributed to this report.

 Find more AP coverage of the Uvalde school shooting: https://apnews.com/hub/uvalde-school-shooting